joshortner/joshortner.github.io/_posts/projects/2022-01-01-workflow-automation.md

 This package contains programs to automate some of the things I find myself doing often.

+## Installation

+Use the package manager pip to install workflow-automation package

+```bash
+pip install -i https://test.pypi.org/simple/ workflow-automation-pkg-joshortner
+```

 ## cmake-man

 cmake-man is a CLI program to manage CMake projects without having to hand-edit a CMakeLists.txt.
 Its based off of my personal experience using CMake.
-The project structure is defined below.
+The functionality and project structure is defined below.

-### Installation

-Use the package manager pip to install cmake-man

-```bash
-pip install -i https://test.pypi.org/simple/ workflow-automation-pkg-joshortner
-```

 ### Usage